 Pair your cool bliss mattress with an adjustable bed foundation in your RV for superior comfort, whether you’re sitting up, reclining and relaxing, or lying down.
 Every Cool Bliss mattress comes with free shipping and her famous 100-night risk-free trial.

-What could be better: The mattress has a strong odor when it’s newly bought.
+Which disadvantages must you keep in mind?
+The mattress has a strong odor when it’s newly bought.
 Although this is harmless and not a manufacturing problem, but due to the nature of memory foam.

 The Bowery Hybrid is a 10-inch mattress available in hybrid and all-foam versions.
 The cover is made from a polyester blend.
 The comfort layers of the all-foam version consist of 3 inches of Energex™ foam, over two inches of transitional later foam, and 5 inches of high-density base foam.